Moldy-Ramen/FivemUbuntu/README.md

 ### Connect to Your Server
 1. Use an SSH client (e.g., [PuTTY](https://www.putty.org/)) to connect to your server:
-   - Enter the server’s IP address.
+   - Enter the server’s IP address in the Host Name Box and click Open.
    - Log in with the username and password created during setup.

 2. Update server packages: